Saturday, October 30, 2010

 Mosaic outside the seat of Les amis de la Commune

-La Commune defeated, he managed to escape Paris and fled to England.
+La Commune defeated, he managed to flee to England.
 With the help of Marx, Engels and Polish refugees he founded a printing establishment and published Lissagary's account.
-He returned to Paris in 1885, where he died deeply admired by the Polish community but extremely poor (in 1908).
+He returned to Paris in 1885.
+He died there in 1908, deeply admired by the Polish community but extremely poor

 # # #